For Solo Performance with the Winnipeg Symphony Orchestra – 2019/2020!

 A non-refundable fee of $125 is payable if application received by November 8th 2019 – a non-refundable fee of $200 is payable from November 9th 2019 up to the application deadline.
 Payment can be made by e-transfer to email@example.com (Please include “WMC McLellan Competition” and your name in the note), by PayPal (a button will be provided after you successfully submit your application), or by mailing a cheque made payable to Women’s Musical Club of Winnipeg and sent to The WMC McLellan Competition c/o Belle Meiklejohn, #1402 – 155 Wellington Crescent.
 Winnipeg, MB R3M 0A3.
 Payment MUST be received by midnight of the application deadline.

 A list of your performance selections for the Semi-Final Round. with full titles of works, full Composer’s name and Composer’s dates with exact times and performance order.

-Total audition performance time not to exceed 25 minutes.
+Total audition performance STAGE TIME not to exceed 25 minutes.

 Instrumentalists should play selections from 3 different historical periods.